Read This First

 Prompt 2: Let’s now tackle a philosophical issue.
 One suggested tactic was to check if others are experiencing the same perception, but how does the schizophrenic determine that those “others” are not also hallucinations?

-The anchors here are Walk us through the mental and behavioral steps an individual with, Establish a Baseline of Reality, and Develop and Use Reality-Testing Strategies.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Walk us through the mental and behavioral steps an individual with, Establish a Baseline of Reality, and Develop and Use Reality-Testing Strategies in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Parsimony (Occam’s Razor)